Smoothing proximal gradient method for general structured sparse regression: Extensions to multi-task regression with structures on outputs

-The structured-sparsity-inducing penalties as discussed in the previous section can be similarly used in the multivariate regression setting \citep{Seyoung:09,graph:09} where the prior structural information is available for the outputs.
-For example, in genetic association analysis, where the goal is to discover few genetic variants or single neucleotide polymorphisms (SNPs) out of millions of SNPs (inputs) that influence phenotypes (outputs) such as gene expression measurements, the correlation structure of phenotypes can be naturally represented as a graph, which can be used to guide the selection of SNPs as shown in Figure \ref{fig:eQTL}.
-Then, the graph-guided fusion penalty can be used to identify SNPs that are relevant jointly to multiple related phenotypes.
+The structured sparsity-inducing penalties as discussed in the previous section can be similarly used in the multi-task regression setting [\citet{Seyoung09}, \citet{graph09}], where the prior structural information is available for the outputs instead of inputs.
+For example, in genetic association analysis, where the goal is to discover few genetic variants or single nucleotide polymorphisms (SNPs) out of millions of SNPs (inputs) that influence phenotypes (outputs) such as gene expression measurements, the correlation structure of the phenotypes can be naturally represented as a~graph, which can be used to guide the selection of SNPs as shown in Figure~\ref{figeQTL}.
+Then, the graph-guided-fused-lasso penalty can be used to identify SNPs that are relevant jointly to multiple related phenotypes.

-While in the multivariate regression problems, we encounter the same difficulties of optimizing with non-smooth and non-separable penalties as in the previous section, the smoothing proximal gradient method can be extended to this problem in a straightforward manner.
-Due to the importance of applications, in this section, we briefly discuss how our method can be applied to the multivariate regression with structured-sparsity-inducing penalties.
+In a sparse multi-task regression with structure on the output side, we encounter the same difficulties of optimizing with nonsmooth and nonseparable penalties as in the previous section, and the SPG can be extended to this problem in a straightforward manner.
+Due to the importance of this class of problems and its applications, in this section, we briefly discuss how our method can be applied to the multi-task regression with structured-sparsity-inducing penalties.